wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.III.10

 <p class=fip id=p10>
-10.&emsp;The calm being of God’s Kingdom, which in your sane mind is perfectly conscious, is ruthlessly banished from the part of the mind the ego rules.
+10. The calm being of God’s Kingdom, which in your sane mind is perfectly conscious, is ruthlessly banished from the part of the mind the ego rules.
 <sup>2</sup>The ego is desperate because it opposes literally invincible odds, whether you are asleep or awake.
 <sup>3</sup>Consider how much vigilance you have been willing to exert to protect your ego, and how little to protect your right mind.
 <sup>4</sup>Who but the insane would undertake to believe what is not true, and then protect this belief at the cost of truth?